highfidelity/hifi-docs-grav-content/03.create/02.avatars/04.custom-animations/docs.md

 | `landStand` | Standing land.|
 | `landRun` | Running land.|

-The standard animation FBX files for these roles can be found in the High Fidelity source code repository on [github](https://github.com/highfidelity/hifi/tree/master/interface/resources/avatar/animations).

 ### Use the Animation Graph File

 When you wear an avatar in High Fidelity, the animation system must blend and layer a series of animations from FBX files as well as perform Inverse Kinematics on the joints to best match the head and hand sensors.

-The way these animations are blended is not hard coded.
-A data file called the Animation Graph file, specifies exactly which animations to play and how they are blended.
+These animations are blended using a JSON data file.
+The data file is called the Animation Graph file, and it specifies exactly which animations to play and how they are blended.
 It also determines the order of operations, so that operations like Inverse Kinematics occur after the rest of the body has been animated by traditional means.
+This JSON file contains a hierarchical tree of nodes called the [AnimNode System](#understanding-the-animnode-system)

 By default, every avatar uses the same Animation Graph file.
 However, advanced users and content creators can specify their own Animation Graph file.

-This JSON file contains a hierarchical tree of nodes called the [AnimNode System](#understanding-the-animnode-system)

 To replace the standard animations: